DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 Add indications for other possible users, namely the order in which the files should be run.

 I want to improve this description, however I am now focused on creating a database with all the files for every mice, in order to replicate the analysis developed in **Single_session_analysis.ipynb**.

+So far, the data used to develop the current pipeline corresponds to the following Google Drive Folders.

+Describe all the types of raw available data